Finnaware/Finn-Pokelatro/README.md

 Requires [Malverk](https://github.com/Eremel/Malverk)

+Also joins us on our Thread on the Balatro discord [here](https://discord.com/channels/1116389027176787968/1326197297553342505)

 ## How to download and install

 Click the "<> Code" button then click "Download zip"

 Then extract the folder, and move them to your Balatro mods folder

+## List of people who helped me with suggestions!
+(Dicord Usernames)

+kenidur1561
+dusqii
+thezamos
+kostyurik

 ## Current List of Pokémon and Joker Pairs